Ethics & Technology

 Coordinator research projects

-Studying at our research group
+Studying in our research group

 Would you like to work with us on a graduation or internship assignment?
 We are always looking for students who want to develop tools for ethical reflection or are interested in contributing to our plans for a future Ethics Lab.